 - a.
-On an annual basis, in preparation for the physical site evaluation, the WVAT will: - i.
+On an annual basis, the WVAT will: - i.
 Examine the prior year's relevant records that concern workplace violence incidents to identify patterns in the type and cause of injuries. - ii.
-Assess relevant policies, work practices, and work procedures that may impact the Workplace Violence Prevention Program. - iii.
-Review survey responses received from employees of the College.
-Survey forms are available to employees on the College's website and in hard-copy at the College's Office of Public Safety and Office of Human Resources.
-Completed survey forms are to be forwarded to the Director of Public Safety, as the physical site evaluation team leader. - b.
-On an annual basis, the WVAT will conduct a physical site evaluation of the College's workplace to determine the presence of factors that may place employees at risk of workplace violence.
+Assess relevant policies, work practices, and work procedures that may impact the Workplace Violence Prevention Program. - b.
+The WVAT will schedule, as necessary, a physical site evaluation of the College's workplace to determine the presence of factors that may place employees at risk of workplace violence.
 Each authorized employee representative organization with employees at the College will be given advance notice, in writing, from the Vice President for Administration of the date(s) and time(s) of the site visit(s).
 Each authorized employee organization may designate a representative to participate in the site visit(s) by notifying the WVAT Chair in writing of the designated representative.
 In addition to the authorized employee representative(s), an employee may also request to participate directly in the site visit for his/her work area by contacting the WVAT Chair.
 The authorized employee representative(s) will be provided with incident reports (without names) for the previous year.
 The authorized employee representative(s) may submit to the WVAT Chair any comments regarding situations in the workplace that pose a threat of workplace violence. - c.
-Following the annual physical site evaluation, the WVAT will prepare a report of the findings, including a list of the high risk factors identified during the physical site evaluation and recommendations on appropriate work practice control measures to address identified risk factors.
+Following the physical site evaluation, the WVAT will prepare a report of the findings, including a list of the high-risk factors identified during the physical site evaluation and recommendations on appropriate work practice control measures to address identified risk factors.
 The report will be submitted to the President for appropriate action.
 Copies of the report will be made available, upon request, to employee(s), their authorized representatives(s), and the New York State Department of Labor.